 That said, GPS devices offer many advantages over cell phones as I have listed above.
 In fact, the newer GPS devices now allow for our cell phones to connect via Bluetooth for a totally hands-free experience thus keeping us and our families safer on the road because we, as drivers, are less distracted and can be more aware of what is going on around us.

-So, I hope that this post has been helpful and if you have any questions or comments I would love to hear from you and you can leave them below.
+Have you had any experiences with GPS devices?
+Good or bad, I would like to hear about them.
+I hope that this post has been helpful and if you have any questions or comments I would love to hear from you and you can leave them below.

 Until then, as always, I hope you have many great memories as you RV with your families and furry friends and please remember to always DRIVE SAFE.